Frequently asked questions

 Yes.
 The closest point of the wind farm would be around 7kms from the coast and is expected to be a visible from land.

 What environmental assessments are you doing?

 The project will be assessed through a comprehensive environmental assessment process - a Victorian Environment Effects Statement (EES) and a Commonwealth Environment Impact Statement (EIS) - considering topics such as ecology, heritage, land use planning, visual, social and business.

-We’ve got several environmental surveys underway, some extending over 12-months or more, to give us a good understanding of existing conditions.
+We’ve got several environmental surveys underway to give us a good understanding of existing conditions.

 Find more: Environmental assessment and approvals

 What is the ownership of Star of the South?